s0rta/revengate-new/docs/design/monsters.md

 The head is roughly the shape of a goat's head with short horns protruding.
 The rest is hard to tell because gleugts almost always wear a plain looking mask.
 Long wavy hairs flow from the side of the mask down to the shoulders of the beast.

 The long skinny arms are shaped a bit like those of gibbons or spider monkeys, but less hairy and much skinnier, making the bone structure show through the thin skin.
-The claws resemble those of mauls.
+The claws resemble those of moles.
 The arms go down below the knees, almost touching the ground.

 The legs of a gleugt are very similar to those of an ostrich, with the exception that they are equipped with sharp claws – a mix of those of an eagle and those or a road runner.